deep2universe/ChromePoseDream/README.md

 <a name="Further-development"></a>
 # Further development

-The following should still be implemented.
+The following is still on the TODO list:
 - Support for other video platforms (e.g. Vimeo)
-- Support for multi-pose detection
+- Support for multi-pose detection.
 - Internationalization
-- Export of the pose detection keypoints for other applications
+- Export of the pose detection keypoints for other applications.
-- Use pose detection keypoints to feed GAN or VAE model and display result in webpage
+- Use pose detection keypoints to feed GAN or VAE model and display result in webpage.
 - After the video finishes, the drawing canvas will not be removed.
 Therefore, the suggested next videos cannot be clicked in the video window.
 But you can click the right Video suggestions.
 - It should be possible to deactivate the extension.
-Currently it has to be uninstalled.
+Currently, it has to be uninstalled.
 - Fill settings page with content (default animation, disable extension, language settings etc.)
-- Publish to chrome extension store
+- Publish to Chrome extension store.
 - Check size changes during video playback.
 - Enlarge the drawing canvas area over the whole video and move the video control bar down.
-- Clean up code
+- Clean up code.
+- Add support for [three.proton](https://github.com/drawcall/three.proton/) to enable 3D particles.
+- Check content.js video event listener, - sometimes you have to reload the page to start pose dream.
+- Add more particle animations.

 If you want to support, pull requests are always welcome.
 If you find any bugs please report them.